ibm-cloud-docs/assistant/logs-resources.md

 ## API
 {: #logs-resources-api}

-You can use the `/logs` API to list events from the transcripts of conversations that occured between your users and your assistant.
+You can use the `/logs` API to list events from the transcripts of conversations that occurred between your users and your assistant.
 For conversations created by using the v2 `/message` API, use the instance-level endpoint to [list log events in all workspaces](https://cloud.ibm.com/apidocs/assistant/assistant-v1#list-log-events-in-all-workspaces)(: external), and then filter by Assistant ID.
 For more information about filtering logs, see [Filter query reference](/docs/services/assistant?topic=assistant-filter-reference).

 The number of days that logs are stored differs by service plan type.
 See [Log limits](/docs/services/assistant?topic=assistant-logs#logs-limits) for details.